 At least five credits applied to the degree must be an approved multicultural course.
-Approved Multicultural Designated courses can be found in the Approved Distribution areas of Communication, Humanities, or Social Sciences.
-Most students use a Humanities or Social Science Distribution course to fulfill the Multicultural degree requirement
+Approved Multicultural courses are designated in the Multicultural Courses list and the course description.
+Most students use a Multicultural Humanities or Social Science Distribution course to fulfill the Multicultural degree requirement.

 Students are advised to take at least one writing intensive course (other than a Communication Skills course) as part of their degree.
-Approved Writing Intensive courses are designated at the end of the Approved Distribution Course List and in the course description section.
+Approved Writing Intensive courses are designated at the end of the Approved Distribution Course List and in the course description